In-Data-We-Trust/IDWT-All-Things-SQL-And-Python-And-Code/Python_Reference/FPL_README.md

 - `FPL_Team_Selector_Consolidated.ipynb`: Main notebook with complete workflow
 - `FPL_README.md`: This documentation file
+- `archive/`: Folder containing legacy FPL files that have been consolidated

 ## Legacy Files (Reference Only)

-The following files have been consolidated into `FPL_Team_Selector_Consolidated.ipynb`:
+The following files have been moved to the `archive/` folder and have been consolidated into `FPL_Team_Selector_Consolidated.ipynb`:

-- `FPL_Prototype.ipynb`: Original prototype for data extraction and database storage
+- `archive/FPL_Prototype.ipynb`: Original prototype for data extraction and database storage
-- `fpl_first_prototype_pick_team.ipynb`: Initial team optimization logic
+- `archive/fpl_first_prototype_pick_team.ipynb`: Initial team optimization logic
-- `FPL_Team_Selector.ipynb`: Previous version with Git operations
+- `archive/FPL_Team_Selector.ipynb`: Previous version with Git operations

 ## Troubleshooting